Chapter One

 The Auditorium

-is the area where the audience sits during the performance.
+The auditorium is the area where the audience sits during the performance.
 It is sometimes referred to as ‘the house’.
 The house opens to the public a short time before the start of the performance, and only ticket holders are permitted to enter.
 On nights where there is no performance, the house is referred to as ‘dark’.

-is the arch that divides the auditorium from the stage.
+The Old Vic is a typical proscenium theatre.
+The proscenium is the arch that divides the auditorium from the stage.
 Many theatres dating from the 19th century were built in this way, with a horseshoe-shaped auditorium containing seating facing the stage, which lies behind the proscenium arch.
-Other styles of theatres include arenas
+Other styles of theatres include arenas and ‘in-the-round’ or promenade theatres, where the audience either sits or walks in a circle around a central stage space.

 Chapter Four